goatshriek/stumpless/docs/portability.md

 ## Config Headers and Wrappers

-Great care is taken to keep configuration information separate from other functionality within the library.
-There are two headers where information on the build environment is located: one for the information that describes features and other variables that affect functionality, and another for factors that only affect internal code.
+Great care is taken to keep the impacts of configuration separate from other functionality within the library.
+There are two headers where information on the build is located: one for the information that describes features and other variables that affect functionality, and another for factors that only affect internal code.

-The `stumpless/config.h` header is installed along with the library, and can be referenced from any code that uses the library.
-For example, the version of the library is found in this header, `STUMPLESS_VERSION` for a string literal and `STUMPLESS_MAJOR_VERSION`, `STUMPLESS_MINOR_VERSION`, and `STUMPLESS_PATCH_VERSION` with integer values for each portion.
+The `stumpless/config.h` header is installed along with the library, and can be referenced from code that includes it or `stumpless.h`.
+For example, the version of stumpless is found in this header, `STUMPLESS_VERSION` for a string literal and `STUMPLESS_MAJOR_VERSION`, `STUMPLESS_MINOR_VERSION`, and `STUMPLESS_PATCH_VERSION` with integer values for each portion.
 Whether or not certain target types are support is also available, for example if the `STUMPLESS_SOCKET_TARGETS_SUPPORTED` symbol is defined, then Unix sockets are